 Hiring the right person for the job has always been one of the most complex challenges for a company.
 This is especially true now that hiring people from all over the world is possible.
 Not only should you focus on getting the best-qualified candidate for the position, but you must also be in compliance with the local labor laws and regulations.

 There is a lot of work to be done, and this could be more than your average human resource or business operations department can handle.
 But you should know that there's no need to open a local entity when you want to test the grounds with the global talent pool.
 In these situations, you should consider turning to an employer of record.

 What is an employer of record?

-An employer of record or simply EOR is an organization that takes care of the hiring and compensating one or more full-time employees on behalf of another company.
-Working with global employers of record enables companies to legally work with employees from a foreign country, without having to set up a legal entity locally.
-Basically, relying on the employer of record services allows you to legally and painlessly hire anyone, anywhere in the world.
+An employer of record or simply EOR is an organization that takes care of the hiring and compensating of one or more full-time employees on behalf of another company.
+Working with global employers of record enables companies to legally work with employees from a foreign country.

-The employer of record, sometimes called global employer of record, could take responsibility for the following personnel operations:
+The employer of record, sometimes called the global employer of record, could take responsibility for the following employment tasks: